samcarrington/code-style/pages/markdown/javascript.md

 #### jQuery

 If you're using jQuery for a project in 2019 the implementation of the framework should be cleared with senior technologists.
-Use version 3.1 or higher if you're using jQuery.
+You MUST yse version 3.1 or higher.

 Use of the [jQuery UI Widget factory][jq-widget] is recommended for robust organisation of your code.
 Each UI element should be initialised as a widget

 #### Vue

 Use [single file components][vue-single-file] to organise the components in your project.
 The [official Vue style guide][vue-style] should be followed.

 #### Underscore

 You may not need underscore/lodash.
 If you're targeting modern browsers there are [a number of native methods][underscore-native] you can use instead of the utility methods it supplies.
 However it does provide a uniform interface and API and therefore is supported for use in projects.

 #### Svelte

 Analogfolk London have not fully evaluated [Svelte][svelte-js] for use in production projects.
 It's recommended to use Vue or React until the framework is fully reviewed.

 [jsdoc]: http://usejsdoc.org/
 [prettier-js]: https://prettier.io/